 Requests for a home visit should be made before 10.00am unless an emergency arises later in the day.
 Please also remember that they will not be carried out during Extended Hours periods.

-You are able to book home visit by telephoning the surgery only, we do not accept fax requests for home visits.
+You are able to book home visit by telephoning the surgery only.
 The receptionist will need as much information as possible to enable the doctor to prioritise requests.A decision to visit remains at the doctor's discretion and is based on their assessment of medical necessity.
 On some occasions we may provide a telephone consultation/advice as an alternative.

 A patient without his or her own means of transport should make every effort to attend the surgery by whatever means as transport problems are not an acceptable reason for requesting a home visit.